-- Reception parents will be asked to support their child's transition into school by engaging in parent-teacher discussion, allowing home visits and attending valuable transition activities before their pupil begins in September. - The website contains details of all staff currently employed by the school and the School Prospectus also provides this information. - The school operates an Open-Door policy with regards to any concerns a parent may have parents can make appointments before or after school, and in some cases during the school day. - There are two parent evenings a year to provide opportunities for parents to discuss the progress of their child. - In the final term each pupil will receive an end of year report and parent/carers are invited to come into school and discuss this, should they wish to. - Across the school, a parent questionnaire is also provided for parents to record their views and suggestions, following a parents' evening. - Parents are invited to stay after their child's class assembly to informally meet with the Class Teacher, Teaching Assistant, Learning Mentor and Head.
+- Reception (EYFS) parents will be asked to support their child's transition into school by engaging in parent-teacher discussion, allowing home visits and attending valuable transition activities before their pupil begins in September. - The website contains details of all staff currently employed by the school and the School Prospectus also provides this information. - The school operates an open-door policy with regards to any concerns a parent may have parents can make appointments before or after school, and in some cases during the school day. - There are two parent evenings a year to provide opportunities for parents to

+- discuss the progress of their child. - In the final term each pupil will receive an end of year report and parent/carers are invited to come into school and discuss this, should they wish to. - Across the school, a parent questionnaire is also provided for parents to record their views and suggestions, following a parents' evening. - Parents are invited to stay after their child's class assembly to informally meet with the Class Teacher, Teaching Assistant, Learning Mentor and Head. - Parents are updated with Moor Nook news and events via the website, letters home and parentapp.
+They can also access this information in-person via the school office or Learning Mentor.